 Group education sessions

 Type 2 group education (HARRIET): this session is for people recently diagnosed with type 2 diabetes and is run by specialist nurses, dietitians, and podiatrists.
-Sessions are held at GP practices in Harrogate and Ripon.
-These session take place in:
+These sessions take place in:

-- Harrogate – Sessions are run monthly on the second and third Monday afternoons of the month at Mowbray Square Medical Centre, Harrogate.
+- Harrogate – Sessions are run monthly and over two weeks at Mowbray Square Medical Centre, Harrogate.

 If you have diabetes and are admitted to a ward at Harrogate District Hospital or Ripon Community Hospital, the Diabetes Inpatient Specialist Nurse and/or Diabetes Team may be involved in your care.